 The guys may be serious about their coffee, but they’re not purists.
 As far as Mike and Ciaran are concerned, there’s no right or wrong way to roast, brew and drink coffee.
 On any given day, Vertue will be serving up a curated selection of the 20 to 30 coffees on hand.
 African regions feature prominently alongside interesting beans from Asia, South and Central America.

 First things first: try the original Sabertooth blend.
 A customer favourite, this sweet and slightly spicy blend combines beans from Colombia, Brazil and Ethiopia.
 Ideal for milk coffees and delicious as black, you’ll be treated to hints of milk chocolate, peanut brittle, toffee, apricot and orange.

 Branch out a little with the wide selection of single origins, available as espresso or filter.
 Alternative brews are on offer to bring out the unique flavours and aromas of each coffee and the team will be happy to suggest something to please (or perhaps challenge) your palate.

 Pop in for a coffee and stay for a picture-perfect brunch or lunch.
 The menu changes with the seasons: sweet fans will find treats like the banoffee pancakes served with coffee creme patissiere and walnut praline; while those more savoury-inclined can opt for dishes like truffled mushroom on cornbread.

 There’s a sense of community at this little oasis: the team is always ready to help you find the right coffee to take home or work with a wholesale client to create a custom blend.
 Vertue also provides resources and training for SCARF, a not-for-profit organisation that provides hospitality training for disadvantaged young people.

-The endless quest for the best coffee will no doubt continue for another few centuries, but The Vertue of the Coffee Drink is an ideal place to sit back and feel grateful for the beauty of the coffee bean.
+The endless quest for the best coffee will no doubt continue for another few centuries, but Vertue Coffee Roasters is an ideal place to sit back and feel grateful for the beauty of the coffee bean.